1. What is a Large Language Model?

 3. Context Understanding and Reasoning: Guessing What You're Thinking

-Large models can "remember" the context of a conversation and combine it with your questioning logic to "guess" what you really want to ask.
+Large models can "remember" the context within a single conversation and combine your questioning logic to "guess" what you really want to ask.
 This capability is called Reasoning.

-However, this reasoning is not a logically rigorous "deduction" but more like a conversational "You probably mean... right?"
+However, this reasoning is not a logically rigorous "deduction"; it's more like a conversational "you probably mean... right?"

 This requires:

-• You to judge whether its answer is correct, because it won't tell you "I might be wrong."
+- You to judge for yourself whether its answer is correct, because it won't tell you "I might be wrong."

-Otherwise, slight deviations can be amplified over multiple rounds of conversation, eventually leading to completely wrong directions.
+Otherwise, a small deviation can be amplified over multiple conversation turns, eventually leading to a completely wrong direction.

-In summary: Large language models are very powerful assistants, but the prerequisite is that you know how to use them, dare to question them, and can judge their output.
+In summary: Large language models are incredibly powerful assistants, but the prerequisite is that you know how to use them, dare to question them, and can judge their output.

-If you simply ask it, "Which industry is suitable for starting a business this year?" it might give you a bunch of conventional advice.
+If you simply ask it, "Which industry is suitable for starting a business this year?" it might give you a bunch of conventional, safe advice.

 But if you tell it:

-• Require it to output in the form of "table + reasons for suggestions"...
+- Require it to output in the form of "table + reasoning for suggestions"...

 Then its response will be closer to your real needs and easier to judge for reliability.